21caog1bif/InfoVisVA-Superhero-Analytics/README.md

   - Select the data to create the pie chart from a dropdown menu
   - Hover over a slice to view the exact value

+### 9. Boxplot
+- **Description**: Visualizes the superhero dataset as a boxplot based on numerical attributes (e.g., intelligence, strength) and categories like gender, alignment, or publisher.
+- **Interactions**:
+  - Select an attribute and grouping category from dropdown menus
+  - Compare data for up to two selected publishers against the entire dataset
+  - Hover over a box to view details like median, Q1, Q3, and outliers

 ---

 ## Participants